RJ Blog

 Supporting Survivors of Domestic Violence in the Jewish Community

-Supporting Survivors of Domestic Violence in the Jewish Community jemerman October 28, 2022
+Supporting Survivors of Domestic Violence in the Jewish Community jemerman

-October is Domestic Violence Awareness Month (DVAM) in the U.S. This year, the National Network to End Domestic Violence (NNEDV) chose the theme of #Every1KnowsSome1 to highlight how common domestic violence is.
-Each of us may (or likely) knows someone, either in our Jewish community or our secular communities, who has been impacted by or is a survivor of domestic violence.
+October is Domestic Violence Awareness Month (DVAM) in the U.S. Each of us likely knows someone, either in our Jewish community or our secular communities, who has been impacted by or is a survivor of domestic violence.

 Grow a Good Citizen

-Grow a Good Citizen sdolgov August 15, 2022
+Grow a Good Citizen sdolgov

 Here are some ways to to make a difference by engaging voters and children.